Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2020

 3. Both items must be put in a folder and turned in at the start of class.

-- 4. Revision must go beyond a few cosmetique changes and must reveal a thorough rewriting based on a critical re-evaluation of your thesis or arguments.
+- 4. Revision must go beyond a few cosmetic changes and must reveal a thorough rewriting based on a critical re-evaluation of your thesis or arguments.

-So, to review: In a folder, you submit 1) the original hard copy 2) your new, revised version with all revisions and edits in BOLD FONT.
-New version is stapled and has proper heading.
-Due date: Thursday, November 26
+So, to review: Your new, revised version with all revisions and edits in BOLD FONT.
+Submit online.

 - If you have problems with the bibliography, please see me or one of the two T.As., and hopefully you will then do much better in the third paper.
 Thanks.

-- Graders will review your paper/s a second time only within 7 days after the original has been returned to you.
-That is, rewrite is due in class on Nov.
-13, 2018, or latest by 4:45 p.m. in the respective mailboxes in our dept. Re-grading, however, does not guarantee a better grade.
+- Graders will review your paper a second time only within 7 days after the original has been returned to you.
+Re-grading, however, does not guarantee a better grade.
 The second grade will be the only one that will count.

-- 3rd paper: discuss one critical aspect in one of the maeren (in Erotic Tales) as comprehensively as possible.
+- 3rd paper: discuss one critical aspect in one of the maeren (in Erotic Tales) or other texts covered until then since the 2nd paper as comprehensively as possible.
 Write a good thesis, support it with solid arguments, and conclude.

 - Grading rubrics (in global terms):